- Plesk for Linux

 How to enable HTTP Strict-Transport-Security (HSTS) for a domain in Plesk?

-The option for enabling HSTS in the Plesk interface is yet to be implemented.
-There is already existing feature suggestion on the Plesk User Voice.
+The option for enabling HSTS in the Plesk interface is currently not implemented in Plesk UI.
+Vote for it on our User Voice.

 Strict-Transport-Security parameters are shown as an example only, the custom directive may vary depending on the site owner's needs.

 HSTS can be configured manually as a workaround:

 Go to Domains > example.com > Hosting Settings and enable Permanent SEO-safe 301 redirect from HTTP to HTTPS option

 Navigate to the Domains > example.com > Apache & nginx Settings to specify the STS header: